-The Bachelor of Arts in Biblical Studies (B.A.) requires 123 academic credits, and 6 units of student ministry, a 6 academic credit internship, and a digital portfolio.
-All programs require satisfactory chapel attendance.
+The Bachelor of Arts in Biblical Studies (B.A.) requires 129 academic credits, which includes 6 units of student ministry, a 6 academic credit internship, and a digital portfolio.

+All programs require satisfactory chapel attendance and satisfactory student ministry evaluations.